genicsblog/genicsblog.com/_pages/terms.md

 ---
 layout: page
-title: "Terms"
+title: "Terms and Conditions"
-excerpt: "This text will be replaced."
+excerpt: "Last updated: December 22, 2021"
 permalink: /terms
 ---

-# Terms and Conditions

-Last updated: December 22, 2021

 Please read these terms and conditions carefully before using Our Service.